Data Flow Diagram: Examples - Food Ordering System

 The Food Order System Data Flow Diagram example contains three processes, four external entities, and two data stores.

-The Manager can also initiate the Order Inventory process by providing Inventory order.
+The Manager can also initiate the Order Inventory process by providing an Inventory order.
 The process forwards the Inventory order to the Supplier and stores the updated Inventory details in the Inventory data store.

 Data Flow Diagram Tips and Cautions